 d.
 In Community Standards Board Hearings involving more than one Accused Student, the Dean of Students, in his or her discretion, may permit the Community Standards Board Hearings concerning each student to be conducted either separately or jointly.

 e.
 The Complainant, the Accused Student and the Community Standards Board may arrange for witnesses to present pertinent information to the Community Standards Board.
 The University will try to arrange the attendance of possible witnesses who are members of the University community, if reasonably possible, and who are identified by the Complainant and/or Accused Student at least two weekdays prior to the Community Standards Board Hearing.
 Witnesses will provide information to and answer questions from the Community Standards Board.
 Questions may be suggested by the Accused Student and/or Complainant to be answered by each other or by other witnesses.
 This will be conducted by the Community Standards Board with such questions directed to the chairperson, rather than to the witness directly.
 This method is used to preserve the educational tone of the hearing and to avoid creation of an adversarial environment.
 Questions of whether potential information will be received shall be resolved in the discretion of the chairperson of the Community Standards Board.

 f.
 Pertinent records, exhibits, and written statements (including Student Impact Statements) may be accepted as information for consideration by a Community Standards Board at the discretion of the chairperson.

 g.
-All procedural questions are subject to the final decision of the DCS.
+All procedural questions are subject to the final decision of the Dean of Students.

 h.
 After the portion of the Community Standards Board Hearing concludes in which all pertinent information has been received, the Community Standards Board shall determine by majority vote whether the Accused Student has violated each section of the Community Standards Code which the student is charged with violating.